 The ordinance pertaining to the City of Fort Pierce Retirement and Benefit System will be amended to provide for a benefit accrual rate of three percent (3%) for Teamsters members employed by the City who are subject to collective bargaining.
 This change will be effective upon final adoption of the ordinance amendment.

-Below are the changes for new employees only effective October 1, 2012:
+Below are the changes for new employees hired on or after October 1, 2012:

-Change the vesting period from 5 to 10 years
+As of November 5, 2018, the vesting period will change from 10 years to 5 years.

-Capping the 3.0 percent multiplier to a maximum ceiling of 75 percent.
-The first 25 years of service covers the 75 percent with an annual maximum pension payment not to exceed $100,000.
+Capping the 3.0 percent multiplier to a maximum ceiling of 100 percent of the final average salary for more than 25 years of service.
+The first 25 years of service covers the 75 percent of the final annual salary with an annual maximum pension payment not to exceed $115,000.

+Regardless of years of service, the maximum pension payment will not exceed $115,000.00.

 Overtime hours used in the calculation of pension benefits are capped at 300 hours.
 The first 300 hours in a fiscal year.